Normative Feeling: Socially Patterned Affective Mechanisms: Introduction

+To address the emergence of social preferences in mood, we need to first consider how norms and their enforcement came about evolutionarily.

+Since social norms feature mainly in human societies, many scholars have proposed that these norms arise from cognitive capacities unique to humans.
+For instance, some theorists argue that social norms are rooted in distinctively human abilities e.g. shared intentionality \cite{tomasello_moral_2020}, or a specialised human "norm psychology," \cite{henrich_secret_2016} shaped by a long history of gene–culture coevolution specific to hominins.
+Andrighetto et al. argue for a cognitive machinery to detect and reason upon norms that is characterised by a salience mechanism devoted to tracking how much a norm is prominent within a group \cite{andrighetto_punish_2013}.
+More recently, \cite{birch_toolmaking_2021} has suggested that social norms may have emerged from cognitive control systems initially selected for the manufacture of complex tools in early hominins \cite{birch_toolmaking_2021}.

+However, these definitions of norms assume that human cognition is essential to norms, meaning we may overlook similar norm-like processes occurring in non-human animals or artificial systems through different cognitive means.

+Therefore, others have proposed a more permissive definition that is psychologically agnostic, and therefore allows researchers to include all the different ways animals (human and non-human) may produce norms or “normative regularities”.
+For example, the normative regularities view \cite{westra_search_2024} or the axiomatic normativity view, which emphasise social processes that result in multiple behavioural equilibria \cite{anagnou_effect_2023}.

+By taking a more inclusive and comparative approach, we may be better able to study the fundamental building blocks of normative cognition.
+This ultimately will allow us to better understand their evolutionary emergence, rather than assuming they came about in humans fully formed \cite{de_waal_towards_2010}.

-Social norms are said to be maintained through various processes known as social maintenance \cite{westra_pluralistic_2022}.
-This can come in the form of positive reinforcement of a compliant behaviour (rewards) or negative deterrents to discourage non compliant behaviour (punishments).
-These processes shape our norms and can occur both on an institutional level through laws and regulations but also on the level of individuals through direct peer to peer social maintenance.
-Normative processes involved in maintaining norms, such as punishment, occur not only in higher level organisms like humans but across phyla \cite{raihani_punishment_2012}, even in simple organisms like insects \cite{wenseleers_enforced_2006} and bacteria \cite{huang_toxin-mediated_2023}.
-For example in Bacillus velezensis SQR9 have bacterial free riders who benefit from the collective biofilm but do not contribute to it, and so are punished by toxins released by the producers of the biofilm \cite{huang_toxin-mediated_2023}, this also occurs in other species through punishment of cheating individuals by cooperator-produced antibiotics \cite{wechsler_understanding_2019, wang_quorum_2015}.
+Therefore, we see that (minimally) normative processes, such as punishment, occur not only in higher-level organisms like humans but in organisms across phyla \cite{raihani_punishment_2012}, i.e. simple organisms like insects \cite{wenseleers_enforced_2006} and bacteria \cite{huang_toxin-mediated_2023}.
+Bacillus velezensis SQR9 have bacterial free riders who benefit from the collective biofilm but do not contribute to it.
+They are punished by toxins released by the producers of the biofilm \cite{huang_toxin-mediated_2023}.
+This also occurs in other species through punishment of cheating individuals by cooperator-produced antibiotics \cite{wechsler_understanding_2019, wang_quorum_2015}.
+The fact that minimally normative processes such as punishment occur across phyla means: